-Front row adjustable head restraints
+Adjustable head restraints

-Your vehicle's seats are equipped with four-way adjustable head restraints.
+Your vehicle's seats are equipped with head restraints which are vertically adjustable.
 The purpose of these head restraints is to help limit head motion in the event of a rear collision.
 To properly adjust your head restraints, lift the head restraint so that it is located directly behind your head or as close to that position as possible.
-Refer to the following illustration to raise and lower the head restraints.
+Refer to the following illustrations to raise and lower the head restraints.

-The head restraints can be moved forward and backward as well as up and down.
-Push control to lower head restraint.
+The head restraints can be moved up and down.